Emil Julius Gumbel: Biography

-Born to a prominent Jewish family in Württemberg, Gumbel graduated in mathematics from the University of Munich, completing his doctoral thesis on the topic of population statistics shortly before the outbreak of the First World War.
-After a short period of military service, he was discharged in 1915 on medical grounds and he joined the University of Berlin to work with the prominent Russian statistician Ladislaus von Bortkiewicz.
-From this time onwards he became much more politically active.
+Born to a prominent Jewish family in Württemberg, Gumbel graduated in mathematics from the Ludwig-Maximilians-Universität München, completing his doctoral thesis on the topic of population statistics shortly before the outbreak of the First World War.
+After a short period of military service, he was discharged in 1915 on medical grounds, and he joined the Friedrich Wilhelm University of Berlin to work with the prominent Russian statistician Ladislaus von Bortkiewicz.
+From this time onwards, he became much more politically active.
 He joined the Independent Social Democrat Party in 1917, and became a prominent member of the pacifist New Fatherland League which was later renamed the German League for Human Rights.
 In January 1918, Gumbel took up a position with the electronics company Telefunken, researching sound transmitter waves, and he continued his political activities with the support of one of the firm's founders, Georg Count von Arco, a prominent member of the human rights movement.
-In 1922, Gumbel became Professor of Mathematical Statistics at the University of Heidelberg, where he soon found that combining academic work with politics was much more controversial, resulting in protests by students and faculty members, who were mostly right-wing, and strong criticism in the right-wing press.
+In 1922, Gumbel became Professor of Mathematical Statistics at Heidelberg University, where he soon found that combining academic work with politics was much more controversial, resulting in protests by students and faculty members, who were mostly right-wing, and strong criticism in the right-wing press.

-Among the Nazis' most-hated public intellectuals, Gumbel was forced out of his position in Heidelberg in 1932.
-He then moved to France, where he taught at the École libre des hautes études in Paris, and in Lyon, as well as continuing his political activities and helping other refugees, until the German invasion of 1940.
-He then left Europe for the United States, where he taught at the New School for Social Research and Columbia University in New York City until his death in 1966.
+Among the Nazis' most-hated public intellectuals, the German Minister of Culture revoked his teaching license on August 6, 1932.
+He was the first German professor to be expelled from the university, nearly a year before his friend Albert Einstein.
+He then left Heidelberg for Paris, where he had already been lecturing at the Sorbonne since August 1932.
+After losing his appeal against his dismissal from the University of Heidelberg in late January 1933, he was stripped of his German citizenship as part of the German Reich's first list of denaturalizations in August 1933.
+He taught at the École libre des hautes études in Paris, and in Lyon, as well as continuing his political activities and helping other refugees.
+In 1939, he and his family received French citizenship.

+In May 1940, following the German invasion of France, the family embarked on a second, perilous escape to the United States: Emil fled via Spain and Portugal, and their son Harald via an other escape route, while his wife Marieluise and her mother did not reach New York until 1941.

+He taught at the New School for Social Research and Columbia University in New York City until his death in 1966.

 When he died of lung cancer in 1966, Gumbel's papers were made a part of The Emil J. Gumbel Collection, Political Papers of an Anti-Nazi Scholar in Weimar and Exile.
 These papers include reels of microfilm that document his activities against the Nazis.